rails/rails/guides/source/configuring.md

 * `config.active_record.error_on_ignored_order_or_limit` specifies if an error should be raised if the order or limit of a query is ignored during a batch query.
 The options are `true` (raise error) or `false` (warn).
 Default is `false`.

 * `config.active_record.timestamped_migrations` controls whether migrations are numbered with serial integers or with timestamps.
-The default is true, to use timestamps, which are preferred if there are multiple developers working on the same application.
+The default is `true`, to use timestamps, which are preferred if there are multiple developers working on the same application.

-* `config.active_record.lock_optimistically` controls whether Active Record will use optimistic locking and is true by default.
+* `config.active_record.lock_optimistically` controls whether Active Record will use optimistic locking and is `true` by default.

 * `config.active_record.cache_timestamp_format` controls the format of the timestamp value in the cache key.
 Default is `:nsec`.